Child Law Solicitors London

 It should be noted that where an unmarried father obtains a child arrangements (‘lives with’) order, under which the child lives with him following the breakdown of the relationship, the court must make a Section 4 order giving him parental responsibility and this cannot be brought to an end whilst the child arrangements order remains in force.

 Thus, unless a Section 4 parental responsibility order or agreement has been made before the parents’ relationship break down or a ‘lives with’ order has been made subsequent to such relationship break down, unmarried fathers will at this juncture need to seek to acquire parental responsibility through the courts.
 An order would typically be made unless the father has shown no real commitment to the child or has otherwise failed to satisfy the court that he should be afforded parental responsibility status.

-We aim to help and empower you to make the right decisions that ensure that the needs of any children are a priority and that whatever decisions are made are in their best interests.
-The experienced solicitors at Josiah-Lake Gardiner will guide you through the entire process involved in resolving the dispute over the arrangements for your children, in the full knowledge that no two cases are the same, just as no two families are the same.
+We aim to empower you to make the right decisions that ensure the needs of your children are a priority and the decisions made are in their best interests.
+Our experienced child custody solicitors at Josiah-Lake Gardiner will guide you through the entire process involved in resolving the dispute over the arrangements for your children, in the full knowledge that no two cases are the same, just as no two families are the same.

 To understand your legal options, call our child custody solicitors today for a free initial consultation on 020 3709 8975.
 Alternatively, you can complete our online enquiry form and one of our experienced solicitors will call you back.